unlock-protocol/docs/docs/governance/roadmap.md

 ## August 2021

-- Decentralized governance (see below).
-Delayed as we're waiting for OpenZeppelin to ship its contract. ✅
+- Decentralized governance (see below). ✅
 - Launch Unlock on 2 more side-chains/network. ✅
-- Apple Pay or Google Pay or Paypal integration.
-Delayed ⏰
+- Apple Pay or Google Pay or Paypal integration. ✅
 - Customizable NFT icon from the dashboard. ✅
-- Lock configuration from dashboard (metadata collection). delayed ⏰
+- Lock configuration from dashboard (metadata collection). ✅
 - Full "static" website relaunch. ✅
 - First Hackathon (remote). ✅